 Gaia Data Release 2 (Gaia DR2)

-- Median radial velocities (i.e. the median value over the epochs) for more than 6 million stars with a mean G magnitude between about 4 and 13 and an effective temperature (Teff) in the range of about 3550 to 6900 K. This leads to a full six-parameter solution: positions and motions on the sky with parallaxes and radial velocities, all combined with mean G magnitudes.
+- Median radial velocities (i.e. the median value over the epochs) for more than 7.2 million stars with a mean G magnitude between about 4 and 13 and an effective temperature (Teff) in the range of about 3550 to 6900 K. This leads to a full six-parameter solution: position and motion on the sky with parallax and radial velocity, all combined with mean G magnitude.
 The overall precision of the radial velocities at the bright end is in the order of 200-300 m s-1 while at the faint end the overall precision is approximately 1.2 km s-1 for a Teff of 4750 K and about 2.5 km s-1 for a Teff of 6500 K.

-- G magnitudes for more than 1.5 billion sources, with precisions varying from around 1 milli-mag at the bright (G<13) end to around 20 milli-mag at G=20.
-Please be aware that the photometric system for the G band in Gaia DR2 will be different from the photometric system as used in Gaia DR1.
+- G magnitudes for more than 1.69 billion sources, with precisions varying from around 1 milli-mag at the bright (G<13) end to around 20 milli-mag at G=20.
+Please be aware that the photometric system for the G band in Gaia DR2 is different from the photometric system as used in Gaia DR1.

-- Epoch astrometry for more than 13,000 known asteroids based on more than 1.5 million CCD observations.
+- Epoch astrometry for 14,099 known solar system objects based on more than 1.5 million CCD observations.
 96% of the along-scan (AL) residuals are in the range -5 to 5 mas, and 52% of the AL residuals are in the range of -1 to 1 mas.
-The observations will be published in Gaia DR2 and also delivered to the Minor Planet Center (MPC).
+The transit observations are part of Gaia DR2 and have also been delivered to the Minor Planet Center (MPC).

-- Subject to limitations (see below) the effective temperatures Teff for more than 150 million sources brighter than 17th magnitude with effective temperatures in the range 3000 to 10,000 K. For a subset of these sources also the line-of-sight extinction AG and reddening E(BP-RP) will be given, as well as the luminosity and radius.
+- Subject to limitations (see below) the effective temperatures Teff for more than 161 million sources brighter than 17th magnitude with effective temperatures in the range 3000 to 10,000 K. For a subset of about 87 million sources also the line-of-sight extinction AG and reddening E(BP-RP) are given and for a part of this subset (around 76 million sources) the luminosity and radius are available as well.

-- Lightcurves for more than 500,000 variable sources consisting of Cepheids, RR Lyrae, Mira and Semi-Regular Candidates as well as High-Amplitude Delta Scuti, BY Draconis candidates, SX Phoenicis Candidates and short time scale phenomena.
+- Classifications for more than 550,000 variable sources consisting of Cepheids, RR Lyrae, Mira and Semi-Regular Candidates as well as High-Amplitude Delta Scuti, BY Draconis candidates, SX Phoenicis Candidates and short time scale phenomena.

 - Planned cross-matches between Gaia DR2 sources on the one hand and Hipparcos-2, Tycho-2, 2MASS PSC, SDSS DR9, Pan-STARRS1, GSC2.3, PPM-XL, AllWISE, and URAT-1 data on the other hand.

-Below an overview of the planned Gaia Data Release 2 in numbers:
+Below an overview of Gaia Data Release 2 in numbers: